ONSdigital/sdg_data_updates/15-a-1_and_15-b-1a/README.md

 Author: Atanaska Nikolova (October 2021)

-Code to get csv output for part a) for indicator 15.a.1 and duplicate 15.b.1 Part a) is Official development assistance on conservation and sustainable use of biodiversity
+Code to get csv output for part a) for indicator 15.a.1 and duplicate 15.b.1 Part a) is Official development assistance on conservation and sustainable use of biodiversity.
+Note that the code does not include part b) of the indicator, which is currently done manually (so the rows associated with that will have to be added to the csv output manually).

 ### Input files